altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-multiqspi-agx7f-soc.md

 The following commands can be used to get the U-Boot source code and compile it.
 To enable multi-qspi support in U-Boot RSU functionality, set **CONFIG_SOCFPGA_RSU_MULTIFLASH** to **y** in the build configuration file.
 Also make sure that **CONFIG_SF_DEFAULT_CS** is set to 0 to indicate that the SPTs and CPBs are located in chip 0.
 There are some required changes in the device tree that allow you to enable multi-QSPI in U-Boot.
 These changes are the following.

-* Add the number of QSPI flash devices in the system in the **qspi** node in **socfpga_agilex-u-boot.dtsi**.
-This parameter allows U-Boot to know the number of flash devices.
-You can manually probe each device from U-Boot shell using **sf probe 0:&lt;flash device num&gt;**.
+* Add the number of QSPI flash devices in the system in the **qspi** node in **socfpga_agilex.dtsi**.
+This parameter will allow u-boot to know the number of flash devices.
+You can manually probe each device from U-Boot shell using **sf probe 0:&lt;flash device&gt;**.
 This command also is used to select the QSPI chip for which the **sf read**, **sf write** and **sf erase** will operate over.
-* Create an empty **flash1** node in **socfpga_agilex-u-boot.dtsi**, so it exist a node for each one of the flash devices in the system.
+* Create the **flash1** node in **socfpga_agilex_socdk-u-boot.dtsi**, so it exist a node for each one of the flash devices in the system.
-* Create the complete **flash1** node in **socfpga_agilex_socdk-u-boot.dtsi**.
 * For each one of the flash nodes is necessary to  reduce the maximum SPI clock frequency to 25 MHz.
 This is done through the **spi-max-frequency** field.
 You also need to assign the corresponding chip select number to each one of the QSPI devices using the **reg** field.
 You also need to define any partitions that you want to create in each of the flash devices.
 In this case a single partition is created in each of the chips.
 The partition size corresponds to the size of each chip.
-These updates are done in the **socfpga_agilex_socdk-u-boot.dtsi** file.
+These updates are done in the **socfpga_agilex_socdk.dts** file.
 * You can also add QSPI flash0 as the 1st device from which SPL will try to boot from.
 This is done by updating the **u-boot,spl-boot-order** field in the **socfpga_agilex_socdk-u-boot.dtsi**.